-This easy one pan egg roll in a bowl recipe (a.k.a. crack slaw) is Whole30, keto, low-carb, paleo compatible, and deliciously addictive!
-Sub out pork for your ideal protein – shrimp, turkey, chicken or beef, or even tofu!
+This easy one-pot egg roll in a bowl recipe is Whole30, keto, and deliciously addictive!
+Choose your protein – pork, turkey, chicken, beef, or tofu – and watch the family go back for seconds.
+Don’t skip the spicy mayo!

-If you told me that I’d have to eat crack slaw for dinner, I would have given you a look like you had a third eye growing out of your forehead.
+If you had told me that I was going to eat crack slaw for dinner, I would have given you a look like you had a third eye growing out of your forehead.

 Before I talk about the recipe, can I talk about the NAME for a minute?

-I could have called this low carb crack slaw, because it looks a bit like a slaw (a la cilantro lime coleslaw) and it’s addicting like a drug…
+I could have called this low-carb crack slaw because it looks a bit like a slaw (think Cilantro Lime Coleslaw) and it’s addicting like a drug…

 - Easy.
 It doesn’t get any easier than cooking it all in one pot!
 Easy prep, easy clean up!